storacha/specs/w3-aggregation.md

 ### Broker reviews and handles the offer

 When a broker pops the offer from the queue, the offer details MUST be retrievable.
 With the offer details, the broker MAY interact with available Filecoin Storage Providers, in order to establish a previously determined number of deals.
-Depending on storage providers availability, as well as the content present in the offer, the aggregate MAY be handlded or not.
+Depending on storage providers availability, as well as the content present in the offer, the aggregate MAY be handled or not.
 A receipt is created to proof the transition of `aggregate/offer` state from `queued` into `accepted` or `denied`.

 ```mermaid
 sequenceDiagram